anandku06/30daysJS/README.md

-# 30 Days JavaScript Challenge
+# JavaScript for Beginners

-Welcome to the 30 Days JavaScript Challenge!
+Welcome!
 This repository is a collection of JavaScript exercises and examples to help you brush up on your JavaScript knowledge and improve your coding skills.

 ## Table of Contents